Potential Positions

 PROGRAMMING & LOGISTICS (PROLO) STAFF

-Programming & Logistics staff (also known as PROLO) support the Program Director in running all camp programming and activities.
+Programming & Logistics staff (also known as PROLO) support the Program Director and Operations Director in running all camp programming and activities.
 This includes obtaining and delivering supplies, setting up and cleaning activities and programs, inventory database management, Audio-Visual Technology Support, and helping to write evening and special programming!
 Programming and Logistics typically live on the halls with campers, depending on the needs of camp.

 DRIVER